Request an Appointment

 • how to perform mindfulness/breathing strategies during labour/contractions

-• how to help with low back and pelvic girdle pain
+• how to help with low back and pelvic girdle pain, incontinence, pelvic floor heaviness or prolapse, abdominal pain/round ligament pain, pain with transitional movements (turning in bed, rising from sitting etc)

 Can massage help during pregnancy?